 “They git fucked up the butt.”

-It was like a signal with Wayne grabbing me from behind and Floyd tackling me from the front.
+It was like a signal. with Wayne grabbing me from behind and Floyd tackling me from the front.
 We wrestled around, and although I was bigger than either of them, they soon had me pinned on my back.
-Wayne sat on my chest, while Floyd pulled down my jeans.
+Wayne sits on my chest, while Floyd pulls down my jeans.